shixinhuang99/scafalra/README.md

 ## Prepare

-A GitHub personal access token(classic), which does not require any scope for public repositories and `repo` scope for private repositories
+scafalra requires a PAT(personal access token) to be configured, usually it doesn't require any permissions, but for private repositories it requires a bit of permissions, either `All repositories` or `Only select repositories` for fine-grained PAT, or `repo` scope for classic PAT.

 ```bash
 scafalra token your_token